Winetricks/winezeug/patchwatcher/readme.txt

   $ sudo mkdir /home/pwshared; sudo chown patchmaster.patchmaster /home/pwshared

+add a symlink to it from the patchwatcher directory:
+  $ ln -s /home/pwshared winezeug/patchwatcher/shared

 and create group-writable directories for each slave, e.g.

   $ sudo mkdir /home/pwshared/slave{1,2}